udacity/create-your-own-adventure/english/marshmallow.md

 *(Must be a Tuesday.)*

 Or a Wednesday...Thursday...maybe even a Friday.

-Ok, maybe Saturday too.
+Ok, we have to consider Saturday too.

 Gee Whiz!
 You decide to share your story in the [Acts of Kindness](kindness/acts-of-kindness.md) page.